xorza/telegram-gpt/README.md

 ## Operational notes
 - Only text messages are handled; non-text inputs receive a friendly prompt to send text.
-- The typing indicator runs while awaiting the OpenAI response and stops once a reply is sent or an error occurs.
+- The typing indicator runs while awaiting the OpenRouter response and stops once a reply is sent or an error occurs.
 - Log rotation may leave up to three compressed history files under `logs/`.